pettazz/pettazz.com/_posts/2015-01-22-get-ready-for-a-lot-more-like-this.md

 layout: post
 published: true
 title: Get Ready For A Lot More Like This
-excerpt: "It's my new blag, so check it out or whatever."
+tagline: "It's my new blag, so check it out or whatever."
 tags: [personal, blag, broken promises, giving a shit]
 comments: true
 image: